Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/overview.md

 -   [Media Controller](media-controller.md)

-    You can communicate between the media controller server and client.
+    You can communicate between the media controller server and the client.
 The client can send requests to the server to modify the media, and the server can respond to the requests by modifying the media directly as requested.
 For the media controller feature to work, you must create both the client and server applications.

 -   [Media Conversions](media-conversions.md)